 Before you can access any aged care services in Australia, you must register with My Aged Care.
 The process can be a bit complex, so we’ve put together this guide to help you understand the registration and assessment steps.

-Registering with My Aged Care
+My Aged Care Registration

 To register with My Aged Care, you need to call their contact centre at 1800 200 422 or visit their website.
 During registration, you will answer a range of questions to help determine your individual needs and current situation.